-Hold off on shampooing as long as you can
+2. Hold off on shampooing as long as you can

 “I tell my clients to try to avoid cleansing their freshly-colored hair for at least three days.
 This helps the color really settle into your strands and minimizes washout,” says Candy Diaz, a New York City stylist.
-Diaz also says you should try to wash as infrequently as possible—period—to extend the life of your color, as there is unavoidable fading every time your hair is cleansed.
+Diaz also says you should try to wash hair as infrequently as possible—period—to extend the life of your color, as there is unavoidable fading every time your hair is cleansed.

-Be picky about your products
+4. Be picky about your hair products

-Turn down the temperature
+5. Turn down the temperature when washing

 Another tip for shampoo time: Try to use lukewarm rather than hot water.
 The latter can pry open your hair’s outer layer (known as the cuticle), enabling color molecules to rinse out.
 Diaz also suggests ending every shower with a quick cool rinse.
 “This seals your hair’s outer layer and prevents color loss and fading later on, during the styling process,” she explains.

-Scale back on hot tools
+6. Scale back on hot tool usage

-Always use protection
+7. Always use UV protection

 Pro Tip: Wearing a hat when you’ll be outside for an extended period of time (e.g. gardening, lounging at the beach, or watching an outdoor sporting event) is also a smart, color-preserving strategy.

-Consider installing a filter
+8. Consider installing a shower filter

-What’s even worse than hard tap water?
+What’s even worse than hard water?
 Pool water, says Diaz, as chlorine is notorious for stripping color molecules and leaving behind a greenish tinge.
 To minimize chlorine’s ability to penetrate your hair, always wet strands in the shower before you get into a pool, says Diaz.
 “The fresh water will saturate your hair and make it harder for the chlorinated water to get inside your strands,” she explains.

-Top it off
+10. Top it off with a hair gloss